Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 #### Why are we doing this?

 We want to encourage best practices that you will see working as a professional software engineer.
-Breaking up a project by doing a large amount of commits helps engineers in the following ways:
+Breaking up a project by doing a large number of commits helps engineers in the following ways:

 - It's much easier to retrace your steps if you break your project/product/code up into smaller pieces
 - It helps with being able to comprehend the larger problem, and also will help with your debugging (i.e. finding exactly when you pushed that piece of broken code)